Panawathi Girl

 Panawathi Girl is an Australian musical by David Milroy.
 Set in 1969, the musical concerns a young Aboriginal woman Molly Chubb returning from university studies in Perth to Chubb Springs, her small country hometown in the northwest of Western Australia, to connect with her family and culture.

 Productions

-A earlier version of the work titled Rodeo Moon was workshopped at the Western Australian Academy of Performing Arts in 2015.
+An earlier version of the work titled Rodeo Moon was workshopped at the Western Australian Academy of Performing Arts in 2015.